cdperez7/Sahara/README.md

 ![s7](https://i.imgur.com/v56gKtn.png)

-After this, I went and purchased two items - one rubber ducky and The Lord of the Rings - Return of the King.
-You can see how these are displayed
+After this, I went and purchased two items, one rubber duck and The Lord of the Rings - Return of the King.
+You can see how these are displayed in my purchase history.
+Also note that the quantity of Rubber Duck's changed from 50 to 49 after I purchased one.